 - Business Disruptor: Businesses need disruptive elements like digital automation, collaboration tools, and enterprise analytics platforms.
 These help optimize, evolve or transform the entire value chain.
 Disruptive elements help organizations by modifying or replacing told methods with more faster and integrated ways of working across all the levels.

 - Utilizing Technology: Big data allow businesses to have an incredible amount of data to analyze and guide business decisions.
-AI carries out precise predictive or prescriptive analysis for active strategy development
+AI carries out precise predictive or prescriptive analysis for active strategy development.
+Many businesses are also now using the ISO for information security controls to keep their clients’ data secured.

 In overall essence the components help seek your way around the digital transformation to drive the digital way of change for your business.